Seaham Hall

 Planning a Stay

-For travellers comparing it against other La Liste-ranked British properties, the relevant peer set includes Muir in Halifax, Drakes Hotel in Brighton, and Avon Gorge by Hotel du Vin in Bristol, each of which occupies a distinct regional niche with similarly serious quality credentials.
-The international frame of reference, for those who calibrate against global luxury, extends to properties like Aman Venice or The Fifth Avenue Hotel in New York at the leading of the La Liste tier.
+For travellers comparing it against other La Liste-ranked British properties, the relevant comparable set includes Muir in Halifax, Drakes Hotel in Brighton, and Avon Gorge by Hotel du Vin in Bristol, each of which occupies a distinct regional niche with similarly serious quality credentials.
+The international frame of reference, for those who calibrate against global luxury, extends to properties like Aman Venice or The Fifth Avenue Hotel in New York at the top of the La Liste tier.

 How It Stacks Up